rclex/rclex/README.md

 Currently, the Rclex API allows for the following:

-1. The ability to create a large number of publishers sending to the same topic.
+1. Create a large number of publishers sending to the same topic.
-2. The ability to create large numbers of each combination of publishers, topics, and subscribers.
+2. Create large numbers of each combination of publishers, topics, and subscribers.
+3. Create service servers and service clients

 You can find the API documentation at [https://hexdocs.pm/rclex](https://hexdocs.pm/rclex).